|Where to stay in Barcelona? Which is best area to stay in Barcelona?|

 You can participate in the rituals of fire purification on Sant Joan - but be careful.
 The tradition of Sant JOan and fire is that if you burn something in a Sant Joan fire, it will cleanse your sins and rid you of bad luck.
 Old furniture is often used for the bonfire to symbolise a gesture of "out with the old - in with the new!
 Another Sant Joan fire tradition is that to write down your wish on a note, then throw the note into the fire - and finially leap into the air three times.
 Those are the safe Sant Joan fire traditions.
 The foolhardy tradition, which is not recommended, is to clasp the hand of your loved one, and leap together over a bonfire no less than seven times.
 Then according to tradition you will live happily ever after.
 The reality is more like that you risk falling into the fire and getting badly burnt!
 Don't try it!
-Fire jumping is for fools!
-We have seen drunken revellers get very badly burnt when they tried to jump over big fires and have fallen back into the flames.
+Fire jumping is a very bad idea!
+Drunken firejumpers often get very badly burnt hands and arms when they try to jump over big fires and fall back into the flames.

 Sant Joan traditions: Water